survivejs/webpack-book/manuscript/developing_with_webpack/05_composing_configuration.md

 ## Configuration Layouts

 In the book project we'll push all of our configuration to two files: *webpack.config.js* and *webpack.parts*.
 The former contains higher level configuration while the latter lower level.
-It isolates us from some details of webpack, but it can also grow quite big.

-The chose approach allows more layouts and you can evolve it further.
+It isolates us from some details of webpack, but it can also grow big.
+Fortunately the chosen approach allows more layouts and you can evolve it further.
 Consider the following directions.

 ### Split per Configuration Target